 FEATURES OF THE PSYCHOLOGICAL SKETCH

 - The psychological story is about some kind of major change of feeling, or emotional valence.
 A character starts off happy and ends in a melancholy mood, say. (“Bliss” by Katherine Mansfield.)
+Characters tend to have more psychological complexity.

 - This change in mood is conveyed via the symbol web and through patterns and images.